dannycab/slides/content/resisting-the-bullshit/slides.md

 ---

+# Major Caveats

+- I am not a lawyer
+- My advice comes from personal experience
+- You do not have to do anything I suggest
+- You do not have to stay for this talk

+## My views do not represent the views of MSU, the College of Natural Science, or the Department of Physics and Astronomy

+---

 # What has happened?

 ## The president has issued and his administration are attempting to enforce several executive orders:

-* Cancellation of anything DEI related
+- Cancellation of anything DEI related
-* Federal freeze on grants and loans; cuts to current NIH and NSF grants
+- Federal freeze on grants and loans; cuts to current NIH and NSF grants
-* Stoppage of work at US AID, CPB, and other federal agencies
+- Stoppage of work at US AID, CPB, and other federal agencies
-* Reversal of Title IX protections for women and LGBTQ+ individuals
+- Reversal of Title IX protections for women and LGBTQ+ individuals
-* And so much more...
+- And so much more...

 ## These executive orders are callous, cruel, and dangerous.